Stanley Kubrick's unrealized projects: Lunatic at Large

 On November 1, 2006, Kubrick's son-in-law Philip Hobbs announced that he would be shepherding a film treatment of a film-noir thriller called Lunatic at Large.
 Kubrick had commissioned the project for treatment from noir pulp novelist Jim Thompson in the 1950s, but it had been lost until Hobbs uncovered a manuscript following Kubrick's death.
 In August 2011, it was confirmed that the project was in development for future release, with the involvement of actors Scarlett Johansson and Sam Rockwell, and U.K. screenwriter Stephen R. Clarke.

 In 2020, it was reported that Terry Gilliam was developing the project, according to Gilliam, he was set to start production, but it was cancelled due to the Covid-19 lockdowns.

-In February 2021, Variety announced that producers Bruce Hendricks and Galen Walker optioned the rights to the project.
+In February 2021, Variety announced that producers Bruce Hendricks and Galen Walker had optioned the rights to the project.

 Unreleased screenplays

 A number of screenplays that were written by Kubrick, who was either hired on a commission basis or was writing for his own projects, remain unreleased.
-One such screenplay is The German Lieutenant (co-written with Richard Adams), in which a group of German soldiers embark upon a mission during the final days of World War II; During the time period when The German Lieutenant was planned as Kubrick's next production, the director explained his interest in making another war film:
+One such screenplay is The German Lieutenant (co-written with Richard Adams), in which a group of German soldiers embark upon a mission during the final days of World War II.
+During the time period when The German Lieutenant was planned as Kubrick's next production, the director explained his interest in making another war film: